 We don't want our kids to lie and we discipline them when they do.
 But wait,what about us?
-Do we lie

 Do parents lie to their kids?
 Do kids tell lies?
-Why do we lie, often when the truth would serve us better?
+Why do we lie often when the truth would serve us better?

-We recently had a group of friends and relatives in our home for a dinner party.
+We recently had a group of friends and relatives at our home for a dinner party.
 After some great food and general conversation, I asked them to help me with this project.

-Integrity is a process
+Integrity is a process.

 I explained that developing integrity is an on-going process, not only for children but for adults too.

-When I confessed about telling a lie to an insurance agent who called for a number when I was busy preparing dinner, they were reassured.
-“Oh, you mean little lies; well sure we all do that."
+When I confessed about telling a lie to an insurance agent who called for a number when I was busy preparing dinner, they were reassured: "Oh, you mean little lies; well sure we all do that."